 Locating problems at an early stage and dealing with their repair will enable timely maintenance to prevent small faults becoming larger problems (before they normally become apparent) and make them more economic to repair and ensure that damage to the fabric of the building is minimised as part of a sensible maintenance regime.

-This is particularly important in period properties with stone solid walls etc as if damaged with dampness the fabric of the building walls timbers etc will degenerate rapidly and take much longer to dry out to a satisfactory safe condition if faults are left undetected.
+This is particularly important in traditional stone built or other period properties with stone solid walls etc as if damaged with dampness the fabric of the building walls timbers etc will degenerate rapidly and take much longer to dry out to a satisfactory safe condition if faults are left undetected.